DICE: Data-Efficient Clinical Event Extraction with Generative Models: The Event Extraction Model

-\mypar{MI as an implicit auxiliary task.} We design all three generative tasks (ED, EAE and MI) as extraction tasks that extract a sub-sequence from the input passage given a task-specific prompt.
-Compared to sequence tagging models with complex decoding designs, generative models are not as adept at extracting long and multi-token concepts despite the advantages we introduced in the beginning of \secref{sec:components}, especially in a domain it is not pre-trained for.
-Therefore, we add the trigger MI and argument MI tasks as auxiliary tasks that we jointly optimize with the ED and EAE tasks, respectively. \looseness=-1
+\mypar{MI as an implicit auxiliary task.} \vfive{Existing works include a named-entity recognition task to provide additional supervision signals for EE \cite{Zhao_Liu_Zhao_Wang_2019,ijcai2019-753,sun-etal-2020-recurrent,wadden-etal-2019-entity} for other formulations except for generative models.} Since we design all three extraction tasks (ED, EAE and MI) as generation tasks, and ED and EAE can be considered as special MI with certain interest focus, identifying mentions is a synergistic capability contributing to performing ED and EAE.
+Thus, we add trigger MI and argument MI as auxiliary tasks to jointly optimize with the ED and EAE tasks, respectively. \looseness=-1